 People looking for a long-lasting summer makeup guide usually want sweat-proof makeup, but the real problem is often that heavier fixing makes the base break down in a messier way later.
 If you do not separate oil control, setting spray balance, and touch-up strategy, makeup can look polished in the morning and collapse around the nose, chin, and under-eye area by midday.
 This guide explains what actually helps summer makeup last longer and what tends to make it heavier without making it better.

-What should you adjust first for long-lasting summer makeup
+First adjustments for long-lasting summer makeup

 - Keep skincare and base layers lighter before trying to lock everything down.